secretstartups/handbook/content/handbook/business-technology/okta/okta-enduser-faq/index.md

 ## What are some things Okta won’t be able to do yet?

 Automating access requests is one such thing.
-This is not going to be magically solved.
 Manager approval is not possible with Okta as yet.
 We are working towards other ways and means to achieve this.

 ## Does Okta integrate with a VPN provider that will allow everyone at GitLab (team members) to use a company wide VPN?

 There is capacity to do this, but further research is needed to understand the application use case for this.
 At this stage, requirement for VPN is not enabled.

-## For those of us who used our GitLab personal account when we were onboarded, what happens to my GitLab account when I am off-boarded?
+## For those of us who used our GitLab personal account when we were onboarded, what happens to my GitLab account when I am offboarded?
 Does Okta change anything about this, or any policy changes around accounts that might make it important for me to use a company account name?

-We do not remove GitLab accounts currently for off-boarding, currently we remove users from GitLab groups.
-When offboarding happens, your Okta account and related accounts are Deactivated or Suspended.
+For users who started prior to 2020-03-23, they are removed from GitLab groups.
+When offboarding happens, your Okta account and related accounts is Deactivated.